megachweng/Anki-Youdao/README.md

 thanks to Anki, looking new word up in youdao dictionary, mark it then sync to Anki to remember is the best options.

 # How to use
-* Sync very first time
+* Sync very first time.
 <div><img  style="padding:2px" src="https://raw.githubusercontent.com/megachweng/Anki-Youdao/documentations/firstsync.gif"  width="600"  alt="linux"/></div>

 * Sync